 Today, DeGrand is cancer-free and still on the vaccine, which is a series of four shots in the upper thigh that he receives once a month.
 “For my family, I was willing to try anything,” says DeGrand, who has started a sporting goods business and welcomed a third child since entering the trial.
 “I just got my MRI, and everything is clean.
 I’m living every day to its fullest.

-About 15 percent of brain cancers are GBMs, aggressive tumors that rarely spread to other organs but that do grow rapidly inside the brain.
+of brain cancers are GBMs, aggressive tumors that rarely spread to other organs but that do grow rapidly inside the brain.
 They typically cause headaches and nausea, but if they’re located near the brain’s most critical structures, they can also trigger memory loss, weakness and speech problems.
 Their prevalence increases with age; only about 3 percent of childhood brain cancers are GBMs.
 Scientists have not yet figured out what causes this type of brain tumor.

 The standard therapy for GBM starts with surgery to remove as much of the tumor as possible, as well as to pinpoint the stage of the disease, and to identify genetic markers that might point to personalized treatments.
 Patients then typically receive radiation and the chemotherapy drug temozolomide.
 Although this regimen can be very effective at shrinking the tumors, it can cause side effects like nausea, hair loss and headache.
 The GBMs tend to recur within a median time of seven months, and median survival time is about 15 months, although there is considerable variation.